runeniska/expense-tracker/README.md

 # Expense Tracker

 Expense tracker based on https://github.com/firebaseextended/expense-tracker.
-Take photo of your receipt and upload it to the expence tracker to keep your expence records safe in one place.
+Take photo of your receipt and upload it to the expense tracker to keep your expense records safe in one place.

 ## Usage

 ### MVP

-MVP of the expence tracker application includes CRUD operations for expences through GUI.
+MVP of the expense tracker application includes CRUD operations for expenses through GUI.
 Host the application with the following commands:

 ```
 cd mvp-starter